DigitalSlideArchive/DSA-WSI-DeID/USAGE.rst

 NCI SEER Pediatic WSI Pilot Usage
 =================================

-See README.rst for installation.
+See README.rst for installation and debugging instructions.

+This document describes how to use the SEER DSA system, built to support the NCI SEER Pediatric WSI Pilot, with the major use case of de-identifying Whole Slide Images (WSIs).

 Reporting Bugs
 ==============

 If you have found a bug, open a `GitHub issue <https://github.com/DigitalSlideArchive/NCI-SEER-Pediatric-WSI-Pilot/issues>`_ and describe the problem, the expected behavior, and your version of the software.
 The software version can be found on the front page of the web application, and will be in the section that looks like ``NCI SEER Version: 1.0.0.dev63+g85b49b4.d20200825``.
-In this example the version string is ``1.0.0.dev63+g85b49b4.d20200825``, but you should expect a different version string for your DSA instance.
+In this example the version string is ``1.0.0.dev63+g85b49b4.d20200825``, but you should expect a different version string for your SEER DSA instance.

 User Management